keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-aneasthetics-and-noble-gases.md

 Keep coming back to "these are ideal spheres" and "it turns off the totality of experience"

 That's also the one non-jargonistic thing.
-We can all picture a sphere and know nothing sticks to it and it doesn't act as a key to a particular shaped lock
+We can all picture a sphere and know nothing sticks to it and it doesn't act as a key to a particular shaped lock.
+A complete shattering of a 'lock-and-key' receptor model.
+A sphere can't be a key.
+And yet it reaches into our brain's wiring and turns it off, temporarily, reversibly, safely.

 We've been using it since the 1940s.
 We haven't even had any structural data to argue over until 3--4 years ago!